softpratham/softpratham/README.md

-# Hello, I’m Prathmesh from 🇮🇳
+# Hello, I’m Prathmesh from India

 💡 Exploring the intersection of **Software Engineering & AI** | Backend | Cloud | ML